Pololu A-Star 328PB User’s Guide

 bootloaders/optiboot folder of the A-Star repository, and you can look in

-boards.txt to find our recommended fuse and lock bit values.
+boards.txt in the A-Star repository to find our recommended fuse and lock bit values.